-We recently went camping for the first time as a family AND it was at a festival.
+We recently went camping for the first time as a family AND it was at a festival (see my guide on creating a family camping starter kit here).
 I was understandably was nervous about taking a 3 and 6 year old to their first camping festival.
 I wanted it to go as well as possible so I turned to my blogging pals and asked the pro festival family campers for their top tips for me.
 These are their top festival camping tips for families…

 Holly from Little Pickles Mom says ‘We took our two year old to his first festival this year and it took us a while to find our groove.
 I found the first day quite a stress but then the second day was absolutely amazing.
 My tip would be to just relax and not set yourself any expectations.
 Don’t set your heart on seeing any particular acts or events (because that’s exactly when your child will misbehave!).
 If you can go with another family – that would be best.
 Then you could always do a bit of a child swap if there are any particular things you want to enjoy child free.
 And ALL THE SNACKS.’

 Jess from Tantrums to Smiles recommends ‘A pull along wagon!
 Some car parks are quite some walk from the actual camp site at festivals and trying to drag all of your camping bits as well as keeping an eye on a very excited child can be difficult.
 Having a pull along wagon means you can pop all your stuff into it and pull it along to the campsite whilst still being able to keep an eye out for the kids.
 They are also really handy to have with you for kids to sit in during festivals if their legs get tired or to even sleep in (take a comfy sleeping bag and pillow) if you plan on staying up later to catch some later shows or music!’
 See my blog post all about festival wagons for kids here.